18F/unit-testing-node/_pages/components/config.md

   });
 ```

-Again, do not worry that several of the tests contain duplicate logic and
+Again, don't worry that several of the tests contain duplicate logic and
 data.
 We will address this in a later step.

 ### `checkRequiredRulesFields`